emericg/EGM96/README.md

 In geodesy, a **reference ellipsoid** is a mathematically defined surface that approximates the geoid, which is the truer, imperfect figure of the Earth, or other planetary body, as opposed to a perfect, smooth, and unaltered sphere, which factors in the undulations of the bodies' gravity due to variations in the composition and density of the interior, as well as the subsequent flattening caused by the centrifugal force from the rotation of these massive objects (for planetary bodies that do rotate).

 ![geoid vs ellipsoid](about/geoid_vs_ellipsoid.png)

-### About the original implementation

-This project is a fork of [a project](https://sourceforge.net/projects/egm96-f477-c.) by D.Ineiev, containings a rought translation from Fortran to C of an [EGM96 implementation](https://earth-info.nga.mil/GandG/wgs84/gravitymod/egm96/egm96.html) from the [National Geospacial-intelligence Agency](https://earth-info.nga.mil/).

 ## Get involved!